-The definitions below explain how the main statistics are measured by NeoLoad.
+The definitions below explains how the main statistics are measured by NeoLoad.

 Count statistics for pages/transactions/requests are the number of full executions.
 When a page/transaction/request is interrupted (because of error or end of test), then the count number is not incremented.